ouyangzibo/trainbenchmark-controller/README.md

     }
   }
   ```
 The example above shows the required dependency of trainbenchmark-sesame.
-Url means the remote repository's availability, branch and depth are git based parameters and the folder is the directory that will be created on our local space.
+Url means the remote repository's availability, branch and depth are git based parameters and the folder is the name of the directory that will be created on our local space.
+The latter is important since the Controller will search the projects under the given directory.

 ### Installation guide
 At first, clone the trainbenchmark-controller repository to your local folder.
 It is advisable to clone to the same directory where you store the other trainbenchmark projects, since the controller searches them under the same parent folder.
 In the other case, if the controller did not find any of the certain projects, it would download them automatically.
 To clone the trainbenchmark-controller, execute the following command:
 * `git clone https://github.com/FTSRG/trainbenchmark-controller.git`

 Then it is necessary to install the required external modules for Python.
-Thus, run `init.py` script from the `trainbenchmark-controller/src/controller/` directory, like this:
+Two options exist.
+The first one is installing packages globally and the second one is installing everything into a virtual environment.

+#### Install globally

+In this scenario every necessary external package will be installed globally to the system (e.g. pip, third-party modules).
+In this case just execute the following script from the `trainbenchmark-controller/init/` directory:
- * `./init.py`
+* `./initialize.py`
-That will install every third-party libraries from `trainbenchmark-controller/external` folder.
-Be careful to modify nothing from this directory.

 Note that root password is required for the successful deployment.
-Furthermore, do not execute `__init__.py` by accident instead.
+As a result, the required third-party python modules will be installed and the Controller can be used already which described in details [here](#Usage)

+####<a name="pyvenv"></a>Install virtual environment (optional)

+If you wouldn't like to deploy every external package globally on your system, then use a virtual environment.
+In this case run the following script from the `trainbenchmark-controller/init/` directory
+* `./initialize_venv.py`

+After this, the python binary and third-party modules will be copied to the 'trainbenchmark-controller/tb-env' directory.
+Since you are not using the python interpreter globally in this case but locally, you have to activate the virtual environment with the next command:
+* `source tb-env/bin/activate`

-After this step, you are able to [run the main scripts](#Usage).
+After this operation you are able to use the Controller as described [here](#Usage).
+To turn off the environment, execute the `deactivate` command.
+However, every time, when a new terminal window is opened, the virtual environment must be activated again.
+That means you have to write the same activation command to be able to use the environment.

 ### <a name="Configuration"></a>Configuration
 Every configuration parameter which matters is stored in the `config.json` file.
 A typical structure of it can be seen here: